-Up to two months, it can take before the DOH reviews your application and issue you your MMJ card.
-Once your medical cannabis application is approved and you get your legal weed card, you will be able to buy cannabis products from licensed medical marijuana dispensaries in the state of Florida.
+It may take up to two moths before the DOH reviews your application and issue your MMJ card.
+Once your medical cannabis application is approved and you get your medical marijuana card, you will be able to buy cannabis products from licensed medical marijuana dispensaries in the State of Florida.
 But you are not allowed to grow your plants.

 Fees to pay for a Florida Medical Marijuana Card

-In Florida, applying for a medical marijuana card, there are different fees to pay: the initial charge to speak with the qualified marijuana doctor, and then the registration fee for the application itself, which is $75.
-Cost for medical marijuana card in Florida varies.
-Most doctors charge over $300 for a cannabis card.
-At MMJ DOCTORS we partner with MMJ Doctors who are providing the cheapest medical Marijuana Cards in Miami.
-Cost for a full term Cannabis card in Miami from MMJ Doctors varies from $150 to $200.
+There are different fees to pay when applying for a medical marijuana card in Florida.
+The initial charge to speak with the qualified marijuana doctor, and then the registration fee for the application itself, which is $75.
+The costs for an initial medical marijuana evaluation in Florida may vary.
+Most doctors would charge over $300 for a cannabis card.
+At MMJ DOCTORS we providr the cheapest medical marijuana evaluations in Miami.
+The cost for a full term Cannabis card in Miami from MMJ Doctors varies from $150 to $200.
 The cheapest marijuana card in Florida.
 Apply here.

 What do I Need To enter a Medical Marijuana Treatment Center (MMTC)

-When you meet all of the requirements above and receive a prescription for medical marijuana, all that `s left is fill your prescription at a licensed Medical Marijuana Treatment Center (MMTC).
+When you meet all of the requirements and receive a recomendation for medical marijuana, all that’s left is to fill your prescription at a licensed Medical Marijuana Treatment Center.
 To qualify as low-THC, the flowers, seeds, resin, and any other product derived from the cannabis plant must contain 0.8 percent or less of THC and more than 10 percent of cannabidiol (CBD).
 How to buy weed in Miami read here.